• Skip to primary navigation

 By making this Skrewball whiskey old fashioned, you'll learn a few bartender tips such as:

-• The benefit of using large ice cubes in alochol heavy cocktails (like this)
+• The benefit of using large ice cubes in spirit-forward cocktails.

-If you're interested in learning more beginner basics about the most popular types of whiskey, check out this liquor 101 post and video.
+If you're interested in learning more beginner basics about the most popular types of whiskey, check out this liquor 101 video series on YouTube.

 You'll notice in this Skrewball whiskey recipe that some elements of the old fashioned are traditional while others are unique.

 • Bourbon: Bourbon is a type of U.S. whiskey made mainly from corn.
-If you're interesting in learning more about bourbon and other types of whiskies, check out my whiskey 101 post.
-For this recipe, you're welcome to use your favorite brand of bourbon.
+If you're interesting in learning more about bourbon and other types of whiskey, check out my whiskey 101 post.
+For this recipe, you're welcome to use your favorite brand of Bourbon.

-• Peanut butter whiskey: There are many brands of peanut butter whiskey available (Bird Dog, Sqqrl, Skatter Brain), but my personal favorite is Skrewball.
-However, any brand will work for this recipe.
+• Peanut butter whiskey: There are many brands of peanut butter whiskey available including Bird Dog, Sqrrl, Skatter Brain, Honest Truth, and more.
+However, my personal favorite is Skrewball.

-• Cinnamon simple syrup: Rather than using a sugar cube like is traditional in most old fashioned, I've opted for cinnamon simpe syrup.
-I think it pairs nicely with the peanut butter whiskey and adds a perfect touch of spice.
+• Cinnamon simple syrup: Rather than using a sugar cube like is traditional in most old fashioned recipes, I've opted for cinnamon simple syrup.
+I think it pairs nicely with the peanut butter whiskey, and it adds a perfect touch of spice.
 If you're interested in making a homemade version of this simple syrup, check out the recipe notes below.

 • Aromatic bitters: We're keeping this traditional element in order to balance out the flavor of the cocktail.